Generic selectors

 Here in South Africa, classic Malawian cane chairs hold a special spot for most forward-thinking interior design lovers for their boho appeal.
 But the popular furniture piece has a history that spans back centuries and serves as a fine marker of African weaving.

-At The Trov, you’ll find works from the most remote villages of Malawi, the craft enables social empowerment and a consistent income for the weavers.
-The chairs are crafted by hand in remote areas with each chair taking around eight to fourteen days to complete.
+At The Trov, you’ll find works from the most remote villages of Malawi.
+The craft enables social empowerment and a consistent income for the weavers.
+The chairs are crafted by hand in remote areas, with each chair taking around eight to fourteen days to complete.

 The Trov

 These beauties are traditionally gifted to youngsters by their fathers as their first present when they can crawl.
-The puberty rituals for young boys include sitting on their stools, the size of one’s stool will often indicate their position within the group.
+The puberty rituals for young boys include sitting on their stools; the size of one’s stool will often indicate their position within the group.

 The collection of stool artefacts at The Trov’s showroom comes in a variety of forms and is typically handmade by their owners or local craftsmen.
 In many cases, the design often reflects regional traditions.